Archaeological Site File Services

 Performing map checks during the project planning process and prior to any ground disturbing activities can help to avoid the destruction of significant archaeological resources, prevent disturbance of human remains, and help to avoid unexpected delays during project construction.
 Keep in mind that much of the state has not been surveyed for archaeological resources; therefore project areas may contain as-yet-unidentified archaeological resources.
 In addition, please note that map checks are not a substitute for a full archaeological background research study.

 Due to the high volume of requests, we no longer provide map checks for planned cell tower locations.
-Please contact us to make an appointment to do site file research.
+Please have a qualified archaeologist contact us to request background research.

 Reporting Archaeological Sites